GrandOrgue/GoOdf/README.md

 - Improve log window usage for different messages/warnings that could be useful for users.

 ## Building from sources
 Normal development tools for c++ is needed as well as cmake, imagemagic and wxWidgets.
+The prepare shell scripts in the scripts directory can be used as reference.

 The source code can be obtained (if git is available) with: